-Reporting Period: September 1, 2023 - February 28, 2024
+Reporting Period: March 1, 2024 - August 31, 2024

-Note: Please note that language from SIPPRA's NOFA and the additional requested topics from USDOL are listed below in italics.
-Responses from NYSERDA and the broader project team are unitalicized.
+Note: Please note that language from SIPPRA's NOFA is listed below in italics.
+Responses from the project team are unitalicized.

 Core Topic Areas:

 (1) Include information on the:

 - Unique factors that contributed to achieving or failing to achieve the outcome in the context of the intervention, including but not limited to any major change in policy or law that may have affected the project intervention and whether or not the project was implemented with fidelity, e.g., randomization of treatment and control groups; - Challenges faced in attempting to achieve the outcome; and - Improved future delivery of this or similar interventions.